Beacon, New York: Schools

+Howland Public Library

+Founded in 1872 by General Joseph Howland and his spouse Eliza Howland, the Howland Public Library was originally housed in the Howland Cultural Center and is now located at 313 Main St. Beacon, NY 12508.
+In the 70s, the building was once the Fishman's Department Store.
+The interior includes the “Common Clay” relief sculpture mural, a community art project conceived by Mika Seeger; a colorful Main Street mural painted by Rick Price; and a South Cedar Street literary mural in memory of artist Audrey Chibbaro by Beacon High School art students.
+The Howland Public Library is a part of the Mid-Hudson Library System.

 Emergency response

 The City of Beacon participates in the Dutchess County Department of Emergency Response.
 All calls for police are routed to the City of Beacon Police who dispatch their vehicles to the call.
 All calls for fire or medical assistance are dispatched by the County Department of Emergency Response.
 The City of Beacon Fire Department is a combination Paid and Volunteer Department that provides fire suppression, rescue, and emergency medical first response for the city.
 Beacon Volunteer Ambulance Corps is a combination paid and volunteer agency that provides Basic Life Support and Mobile Life Support Services provide Advanced Life Support medical care within the city.